betstick/cfromreader/README.md

 You'll probably be able to figure it out.
 Steps should be similar to the Windows instructions, just, in your terminal.

 ## Buidling on Windows
 Install Cygwin, install the base and devel categories.
+You will also need everything with zlib in its name.
 From the Cygwin terminal in the project root, run the following:
 ```
 mkdir bin && cd bin
 cmake ..